MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/developer-tools.md

    :::image type="content" source="../../assets/images/devtools/safari-web-inspector.png" alt-text="The screenshot displays the Web Inspector in Safari." lightbox="../../assets/images/devtools/safari-web-inspector.png":::

-   You can now utilize DevTools for your iOS client.
+   You can now utilize DevTools for your Teams iOS client.

 ## See also